Mağusa Türk Gücü S.K.

-Mağusa Türk Gücü Spor Kulübü is a Turkish Cypriot sports club based in Famagusta.
+Mağusa Türk Gücü Spor Kulübü is a Turkish Cypriot sports club based in Famagusta, in Northern Cyprus.

 History

 Mağusa Türk Gücü last won the title of champions of the Turkish-Cypriot Football League Birinci Lig in the 2018–19 season in Northern Cyprus.
 The club colors are yellow and green.
-Home stadium of the club is the Dr. Fazıl Küçük Stadyumu, which is a multi-use stadium in Famagusta.
-It is currently used mostly for football matches and hosted some matches for 2006 ELF Cup.
-The stadium holds 7,000 people.
+Home stadium of the club is the Canbulat Stadium, which is a multi-use stadium in Famagusta.

 The MTG also has a successful volleyball team competing nationally as well as a thriving chess club.